What Describes The Specific Information About A Policy

 Definitions and Terminology

 Clear definitions constitute critical specific information in any policy.
-Plus, technical terms, acronyms, and specialized vocabulary must be defined to ensure consistent understanding among all readers.
+Even so, technical terms, acronyms, and specialized vocabulary must be defined to ensure consistent understanding among all readers.
 This section eliminates ambiguity and prevents misinterpretation of the policy's requirements.

 When describing policy information, always include definitions for terms that might have multiple interpretations.
-Take this case: terms like "confidential information," "reasonable suspicion," or "material breach" require precise definitions to ensure everyone interprets them consistently.
+Here's one way to look at it: terms like "confidential information," "reasonable suspicion," or "material breach" require precise definitions to ensure everyone interprets them consistently.

 Types of Policy Information